 If you follow my life as founder and CEO of Cotton Babies, you know that I am married, have four young children and a healthy business.
 I travel frequently.
 Between the kids, our jobs, and my travel schedule, our family life can be chaotic.
 The post below was written at the height of an incredibly stressful day.
 I was home.
 The kids were home.
 Jimmy was home.
-The day literally started to unravel the moment that I got out of bed.
+The day literally started to unravel the moment that I got out of my new full size mattress bed.
 This post started as a text to a friend and then evolved into an essay that I wasn’t originally going to share with anyone – because, honestly, who really needs to know all of this.
 After some consideration though, I decided to go full monty.
 Some people are out there trying to sell a perfect life in perfect photos with perfect design, perfect fashion, or perfectly outfitted children to the world.
 It seems to be my calling to throw pitches at reality.
 You can’t have it all and not eat it too.
 Or so my scale would say.
 So here it is.
 Every good mom’s real life wish list.

 - I want my children to eat food.
 They all like different things and nobody has time to make five meals.
 And when the hungry two year old looses his ish because he has rejected all forms of all food, including his favorites… that noise is enough to make just about any parent loose their ish.
 Combine that with the six year old wanting a package of cookies and a cupcake for breakfast, and the two big kids thinking they get to play video games for twelve hours straight… really, folks… this is not the day to measure success against.
 I gave her the cookies.
 The baby ate Ramen noodles.
 Dry.
 Because he prefers them like that.
 And the boys are still in front of the tv.
 But it’s quiet.